Fashion Favorites Nineteen Nighties Wood frame with double mats. Frame service available. |

 Hand-stitching into watercolor paper. |

-I took to mixing traditional stitching into the artworks but first I poke the holes into the paper with a thumbtack before stitching and it seems to work out very well.
-Some of my stitches were made into my signature using a variety of embroidery stitches like daisy stitch which is one of my old-time favorites.
+I began mixing traditional stitching into the artworks, but first I poke holes into the paper with a thumbtack before stitching, and it works out very well.
+Some of my stitches were incorporated into my signature using a variety of embroidery stitches, including the daisy stitch, which is one of my old-time favorites.

 Fashion Favourites Nineteen Nighties